The universal six-functor formalism: Symmetric monoidal (un)straightening

-\begin{rmk} Checking that a functor $p^\otimes:\cC^\otimes\to \cD^\otimes$ is a $\cD^\otimes$-monoidal \icat involves establishing that it is a coCartesian fibration.
+\begin{rmk} Checking that a map of simplicial sets $p^\otimes:\cC^\otimes\to \cD^\otimes$ is a $\cD^\otimes$-monoidal \icat involves establishing that it is a coCartesian fibration.
 Sometimes this can be checked more easily step-by-step, as the next result shows. \end{rmk}